ialoig/gatsby-portfolio-app/README.md

 12. **`README.md`**: A text file containing useful reference information about your project.

-## :triangular_flag_on_post: Features
+## :dart: Features

+:round_pushpin: Sass style plugin

-- Integration with Github GraphQL API
+:round_pushpin: Integration with Github GraphQL API

-- Sass style plugins
+:round_pushpin: Manage all of your changes to the document head with React-Helmet plugin

+:round_pushpin: Simple project structure definition

 ##  :mortar_board: What I've learn

-✅ Import from gatsby-hello-world-starter.
+:white_check_mark: Import from gatsby-hello-world-starter.

-✅ Import plugins and include it into app.
+:white_check_mark: Import plugins and include it into the application.

-✅ Creating nested layout components.
+:white_check_mark: Creating nested layout components.

-✅ Creating global style with sass file.
+:white_check_mark: Creating global style with sass file.

-✅ Data usage in Gatsby with GraphQL.
+:white_check_mark: Data usage in Gatsby with GraphQL.

-✅ Data usage in Gatsby using static queries.
+:white_check_mark: Data usage in Gatsby using static queries.

+:white_check_mark: How to define a project structure clear and simple.

 ## 📋 Todo

-🔲 Use GraphQL to get projects from Github GraphQL API.

-🔲 Footer style
+:black_square_button: Footer style

-🔲 Definition of index style

-🔲 Creation of contact form
+:black_square_button: Creation of contact form

-🔲 Achor link for about, contact & projects sections
+:black_square_button: Achor link for about, contact & projects sections

-🔲

-🔲